latex3/tagging-project/tagging-status/examples.md

-It is included here as it is expected that an accessible version of this package functionality will be developed soon as part of a wider effort to implement LaTeX section headings via a new temnplate interface producing accessible PDF outputs.
+It is included here as it is expected that an accessible version of this package functionality will be developed soon as part of a wider effort to implement LaTeX section headings via a new template interface producing accessible PDF outputs.